Morocco13-MSS/MSS-Dashboard/README.md

 #### How to view the dashboard (first time users, assuming previous setup is complete)

 1) Open Terminal (Mac) or your Command Prompt (Windows)
-2) Change your directory to the location of mss-server by pasting the following command in your command line from 1).
+2) Change your directory to the location of mss-server by pasting the following command in your command line from step 1.

 `cd <pathToFolder>`